willothy/Letter/readme.md

 Letter is functional-only at the moment, though the parser supports objects and I plan on implementing them.

-Since I'm working on integrating LLVM, only some of the below info is current.

 Since Letter compiles using LLVM, it is compatible with C and C++.
 This hasn't been tested much, but there's an example of a Letter function being called from a C program in the `/example/c-link/` folder.

 Letter requires an installation of LLVM 13.
 The [llvm-bindings](https://github.com/ApsarasX/llvm-bindings) readme has good installation instructions.